mauvilsa/nw-page-editor/README.md

 nw-page-editor - Simple app for visual editing of Page XML files.

-Version: 2019.02.20
+Version: 2019.03.16

 # Description

-nw-page-editor is an application for editing ground truth information for diverse purposes related to the area of handwriting text recognition (HTR).
+nw-page-editor is an application for editing ground truth information for diverse purposes related to the areas of document processing and text recognition.
 The edition is done interactively and visually on top of images of scanned documents.
 The format used for storing the ground truth information is based on the [Page XML schema](http://www.primaresearch.org/tools/PAGELibraries), but with a few minor [extensions](https://github.com/mauvilsa/pageformat).
-It is available in two variants.
+The app is available in two variants.
 The first variant is as a desktop application, based on the NW.js framework thus making it cross-platform.
-The second variant is as a web application that can be easily setup as a docker container.
+The second variant is as a web application that allows remote editing by multiple users and can be easily setup via a docker container.

+# Example Page XML files

+You can find example Page XML files in the nw-page-editor source code repository, the directory `examples`.

+# Desktop variant

+After correct [installation](#Desktop-variant-installation) of the desktop app, the standard way in Linux and Mac to start the app is through the command line, normally specifying which file(s) to open.
+In windows currently it is not possible to open files directly from the command line, so you need to start the app and then select a file to open.

+## Command line synopsis

+    nw-page-editor [*page.xml*]+ [*pages_dir*]+ [--list *pages_list*]+ [--css *file.css*]+ [--js *file.js*]+

-# Desktop variant installation
+## Desktop variant installation

 Linux/Mac:

 1. Download the SDK version of the NW.js package appropriate for your platform from http://nwjs.io/downloads.
-Extract it to a location where you store applications and add to your PATH the directory containing the nw/nwjs
+Extract it to a location where you store applications and add to your PATH the directory containing the `nw/nwjs`
-   binary: root of package in Linux or nwjs.app/Contents/MacOS in OSX.
+   binary: root of package in Linux or `nwjs.app/Contents/MacOS` in OSX.
+   Alternatively to setting the PATH it is also possible to simply symlink the `nw` executable to a directory already in your path.

-2. Move the nw-page-editor directory to a location where you store applications and add the package's bin directory to your PATH.
+2. Clone the nw-page-editor repository to a location where you store applications and add the package's `bin` directory to your PATH.
+Like in the previous step, alternatively you can simply symlink the `bin/nw-page-editor` executable to a directory already in your path.

 Windows: